wasilak/angular-c3-simple/bower_components/angular-c3-simple/README.md

 In both cases it accepts same parameters as attributes:

 * id - and ID of element it is attached to, simple stuff nothing fancy
+  > You can also set id of an element dynamically, by using `ng-attr-id`
 * config - JavaScript object with all options you can use in C3.js [documentation](http://c3js.org/examples.html)
 * ~~one thing to remember: for now Directive only knows how to handle ```data.columns``` ([docs](http://c3js.org/samples/data_columned.html)) type of data provided for chart.
 Any other might work, but it will not be change/update aware - ```$scope``` won't we working it's magic.
 I plan to implement this in near future, if there will be need for it.~~ Since version ```0.0.7``` you should be able to safely use any definition of ```data``` that C3.js accepts.